tyronen/mlx/README.md

 ## Week 1 - Hacker News Predictor

-`tokenizer.py` will tokenize comments and titles into `hn_corpus.txt`.
+`python -m training.hn_predict.tokenizer` will tokenize comments and titles into `data/hn_corpus.txt`.

-`process_items.py` takes the large file downloaded (`items.parquet`) and backfills a lot of user data - at post time! into it and creates a new file, `posts.parquet`.
+`python -m training.hn_predict.process_items` takes the OpenPipe/HackerNews dataset and backfills a lot of user data - at post time! into it and creates a new file, `data/posts.parquet`.
+This needs large RAM and disk space but no GPU; best run on a dev machine.

 To run the word2vec code, run `python -m training.hn_predict.word2vec` from the command line.